SwiftGen/SwiftGen/Documentation/README.md

-# SwiftGen documentation
+# SwiftGen Documentation

-This directory contains documentation for various topics of SwiftGen
+This directory contains documentation for various topics related to SwiftGen, such as in-depth documentation about parsers and templates, but also articles with tips & tricks on how to best use SwiftGen in your workflow.

 ## General Documentation